 First the data captured with Wireshark must be stored into a file.
 Then, after configuring Wireshark as described above, the messages in the saved data file can be decrypted by Wireshark.

 Editor’s note: relation between credential identifiers, entity identifiers and service subscription information needs to be clarified

+A.3 Certificate-Based Security Association Establishment